mmbman/Katagiri/index.md

 ### [Blue Cliff Record, Case 36: Ch’ang Sha Wandering in the Mountains – Talk 1](1982-12-01-Blue-Cliff-Record-Case-36-Talk-1)
 #### December 1, 1982 Dharma Talk by Dainin Katagiri Roshi.
 Transcript posted May 22, 2022.

-Wandering in the mountains, life going very freely: how very like the sense of springtime.
+Wandering in the mountains, life flowing freely: how very like the sense of springtime.
 Katagiri Roshi discusses seeking for the truth, and returning following the falling flowers.
-Spiritual response between you and the mountain; movement and practice responding to the rhythm of life.
+What is total communication between you and the mountain?
+Sages and ordinary people are the same, but what is beyond *sage* or *ordinary person*?
+Movement and practice responding to the rhythm of life.
 Also: How to get fired from a bookshop in the human world.
 And: The caution against falling into the weeds is ironic commentary.

 ---